aws-amplify/amplify-studio/markdown/tests/flutter/flutter_step5_data_code_api.md

 // or delete by ID, ideal if you do not have the instance in memory, yet Future<void> delete:::MODEL:::ById(:::MODEL::: modelToDelete) async {
-  final request = ModelMutations.deleteById(Todo.classType, 'ENTER ID HERE');
+  final request = ModelMutations.deleteById(:::MODEL:::.classType, 'ENTER ID HERE');
   final response = await Amplify.API.mutate(request: request).response;
   print('Response: $response');
 }